-Addiction to alcohol is associated with the brain’s reward system, which reinforces behaviors that feel good – like drinking – by releasing neurotransmitters such as dopamine and endorphins.
-With prolonged alcohol consumption, a person’s brain can gradually adapt to the point that excessive amounts of drinking are required in order to produce the same pleasure response, and alcoholism results.
+Alcohol addiction is associated with the brain’s reward system, which reinforces behaviors that feel good – like drinking – by releasing neurotransmitters such as dopamine and endorphins.
+With prolonged alcohol consumption, a person’s brain can gradually adapt to the point that excessive amounts of drinking are required in order to produce the same pleasure response, and alcohol addiction results.

 That means genetic factors that influence the biochemistry of the reward pathway, as well as environmental factors that encourage alcohol consumption (such as peer pressure and stress) can increase a person’s alcoholism risk.

-Researchers have long suspected that a combination of genetic and environmental causes can act together, increasing alcoholism risk more than either acting alone.
+Researchers have long suspected that a combination of genetic and environmental causes can act together, increasing risk of alcohol addiction more than either acting alone.
 But so far little evidence has been found for such an effect.

 The researchers, Yanlei Du and Yu-Jui Yvonne Wan of the University of Kansas Medical Center, measured three genetic variants associated with the function of chemicals involved in the brain’s reward system.
 They also looked at marital status and education level in the study participants.